Behavioral Finance: How Emotions Drive Market Bubbles

 Understanding behavioral finance isn’t just academic-it’s practical.
 It will help investors to know how emotions will influence decisions and how they can avoid costly mistakes.
 Some of the tips are listed below;

-➱ Stay Rational: Always remember that no stock keeps rising forever, all will be change anytime.
+- ➱ Stay Rational: Always remember that no stock keeps rising forever, anything can change at any time.

 Tips to Avoid Common Investing Biases